flancian/garden/Open Letter to Google.md

 So why be evil, indeed, if you can be good and get away with it?
 Make money while still increasing total utility and happiness?

-The answer is relatively straightforward maybe: because systems will tend to degrade with time, as yet another manifestation of entropy; because of the emergent forces within our social systems that tend to consolidate themselves in hierarchies that risk abusing their positions of power; because things tend not to be, or remain, as good as they seem like they can be.
+The answer is relatively straightforward: because systems will tend to degrade with time, as yet another manifestation of entropy; because of the emergent forces within our social systems that tend to consolidate themselves in hierarchies that risk abusing their positions of power; because things tend not to be, or remain, as good as they seem like they can be.

 Because of inefficiencies and lack of trust and coordination.
 Because of [[Moloch]], as some say.
 If so: it is to help defeat [[Moloch]] and improve human-computer systems that I'm writing this, and that I started building the [[Agora]].